 The Bull Theatre Barnet

-I am a Trustee of The Bull Theatre in High Barnet.
-The local community has supported them right from the outset – helping to rescue an historic building on Barnet High Street that would otherwise have been lost to residential development in 2006.
-In turn, they support their community in as many ways as they can.
-They offer their facilities for little or no fee to organisations that enhance the quality of life in Barnet, including: Barnet Police and Neighbourhood Watch, The Barnet Society, The Barnet Residents Association, The Chipping Barnet Town Team, The Barnet Arts Council and Question Time with the leader of Barnet Council.
-Hosting these activities in their theatre raises awareness of them amongst a wider audience, including young people, people with disabilities and older members of our community.
+As a Trustee of The Bull Theatre in High Barnet, I have the privilege of being part of this intimate arts venue that serves as a cultural cornerstone in our community.
+The dedication and support of local residents have been instrumental in preserving this historic building, which was saved from potential residential development in 2006.
+In turn, the theatre supports its community in as many ways as possible, offering their facilities for little or no fee to organisations that enhance the quality of life in Barnet, including: Barnet Police and Neighbourhood Watch, The Barnet Society, The Barnet Residents Association, The Chipping Barnet Town Team, The Barnet Arts Council and Question Time with the leader of Barnet Council.
+Hosting these activities in their theatre raises awareness amongst a wider audience, including young people, people with disabilities and older members of our community.
 The local fayres and events that they organise are also much valued by local businesses as they increase the local footfall considerably.
+Click here to find out more about The Bull Theatre and Upcoming Events.

 Our Next Project